-Once your civil lawsuit or personal injury claim has been resolved, you may feel immediate relief.
-However, your apprehension while you wait for your settlement check to come in could be overwhelming.
-If you are hoping to track your settlement check, understanding what happens after your lawsuit has been resolved is instrumental.
+Once your civil lawsuit or personal injury claim has been resolved, you may feel immediate relief, especially when you receive a fair settlement.
+However, the period while you wait for your settlement check to come in could be a difficult time.
+If you are hoping to track your legal settlement payout, understanding what happens after your lawsuit has been resolved is instrumental.

-Your attorney will ensure you are not left in the dark regarding your settlement check.
-While you wait for your funds to come in, you do not need to continue to struggle with your finances.
+Your personal injury attorney will ensure you are not left in the dark regarding your entire settlement check.
+While you wait for your funds to come in, you do not need to continue to struggle with your finances, daily living expenses, and medical bills.
 High Rise Financial can help you obtain a portion of your settlement in advance so you can find financial relief.

 What Is a Settlement?

 A settlement is a formal agreement that is made after a civil or personal injury claim.
-Here, both parties have reached an agreement typically involving the liable party or responsible entity compensating the plaintiff for their damages.
-Settlement can be from insurance companies or from liable parties directly.
+Here, both parties have reached an agreement, typically involving the liable party or responsible entity compensating the plaintiff for their damages.
+Settlement can be from insurance companies or liable parties directly.

 To apply for free, call (877) 735-0016